 Following MVANet~\citep{mvanet}, we employ a total of five evaluation metrics, concentrating on measuring the precision of the foreground areas as well as the intricacy of the structural details across the compared models, including max F-measure (\(F_{\beta}^{max}\))~\citep{perazzi2012saliency}, weighted F-measure (\(F_{\beta}^\omega\))~\citep{weightedFmeasure}, structural similarity measure (\(S_m\))~\citep{fan2017structure}, E-measure (\(E^m_{\phi}\))~\citep{fan2018enhanced} and mean absolute error (MAE, $\mathcal{M}$)~\citep{perazzi2012saliency}.

 \textbf{Implementation Details} Experiments were implemented in PyTorch and conducted on a single NVIDIA H800 GPU.
 During training, the original images were resized to $1024 \times 1024$ for training.
-We use SD V2.1~\citep{sd} as the backbone, and initialize the model with the parameters from SD-Turbo~\citep{sdturbo}.
+We use SD V2.1~\citep{sd} as our backbone, and initialize the model with the parameters from SD-Turbo~\citep{sdturbo}.
 To mitigate the risk of overfitting in diffusion models when trained on a relatively small dataset, we apply several data augmentation techniques, including random horizontal flipping, cropping, rotation, and CutMix~\citep{yun2019cutmix}.
 For optimization, we use the Adam optimizer, setting the initial learning rate to $3 \times 10^{-5}$.
-The batch size is configured as $2$.
+The batch size is configured as $4$.
 The maximum number of training epochs was set to $90$.
-During evaluation, we binarize the predicted maps for accuracy calculation.
+During evaluation, we binarize the predicted maps to filter out minor noise for accuracy calculation.